syncfusion-content/fileformat-docs/File-Formats/XlsIO/What-If-Analysis.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to unprotect a scenario in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/What-If%20Analysis/Protect%20Scenario).

 ### Add Comment

-The comment associated with that particular scenario can be generated using the **Comment** property.
+The comment associated with that particular scenario can be generated using the [Comment](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IScenario.html#Syncfusion_XlsIO_IScenario_Comment) property.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}